Your Illinois News Radar

 |

-There will be no Chicago mayor cutting a deal for Drury, but that’s a fascinating little e-mail.
+“Our framework recognizes the state’s fiscal problems and shows that state employees will do their part to help address them,” Lynch said.
+“Employees would pay more for health insurance in three of the four years while receiving no increase to their base salary for four years, so the costs to the state are extremely modest.

+“We think compromise, not conflict, is the way to move Illinois forward,” she said.
+“Let’s get back to the bargaining table and work toward an agreement that’s fair to all.”

-His source material is here.
+The letter is here.

 - Posted by Rich Miller